Paschal Donohoe: Minister for Public Expenditure, NDP Delivery and Reform (2022–2025)

 On 17 December 2022, after Leo Varadkar succeeded as Taoiseach in a rotation agreement with Micheál Martin, Donohoe was appointed as Minister for Public Expenditure, National Development Plan Delivery and Reform, while Michael McGrath was appointed as Minister for Finance.

 In early January 2023, the Phoenix Magazine and the Irish Examiner revealed that Donohoe failed to properly declare a donation of services from a company in 2016.
 The Standards in Public Office Commission (SIPO) made a complaint against Donohoe, stating that the Designer Group engineering firm used two company vans and six employees to erect and later remove election posters for Donohoe in his Dublin Central constituency during the 2016 general election campaign.
 Donohoe denied these allegations and conducted a review of his election expenses statements on 14 January.
 The following day, he apologised for making incorrect declarations of election expenses and donations during his campaign and said he would recuse himself from any decision making around ethics legislation while the SIPO investigated him, but refused to resign as minister.
 The controversy intensified on 20 January when Donohoe identified a new issue over expenses following the 2020 general election.

 At the 2024 general election, Donohoe was re-elected to the Dáil.

 Minister for Finance (2025)

 On 23 January 2025, Donohoe was appointed as Minister for Finance in the government led by Micheál Martin, following the 2024 general election.
-Donohoe resigned as Minister for Finance on 18 November 2025 to take up a postion at the World Bank.
+Donohoe resigned as Minister for Finance on 18 November 2025 to take up a position at the World Bank.